SaitDev/MobArenaExtension/README.md

 Extend the supporting for 3rd pt plugins or additional features

 ## Getting Started
+* Install Spigot/Paper 1.18.2 onward, Java 17 and MobArena (tested on 0.107)
-* Download a snapshot from [Appveyor](https://ci.appveyor.com/project/SaitDev/mobarenaextension/build/artifacts) or [Github Action](https://github.com/SaitDev/MobArenaExtension/actions).
-Install to your plugins folder.
-Make sure you dont forget to install MobArena as well
+* Download a snapshot build from [Github Action](https://github.com/SaitDev/MobArenaExtension/actions).
+Install to your plugins folder
 * Enable which module you wanna in `plugins/MobArenaExtension/config.yml`

 ### Supported Plugins

 `MythicMobs`
-* Install MythicMobs.
+* Install MythicMobs, requires version 5 onward.
 Then create cool mobs ([docs](https://mythicmobs.net/manual/) on their offical website)
 * Restart your server (see [Known issues](#Known-Issues))
 * Use mythic mob's name in arena waves config